Generally speaking, the contentious divorce will be granted by the Chinese courts when at least one of following conditions can be satisfied:

 – where a spouse is declared missing.

-As in every country, a litigated divorce is significantly more complex than a consensual one.
-It will take longer and cost more to handle than a consensual divorce.
+As litigated divorce will take longer and cost more to handle than a consensual divorce.
 Generally speaking, no matter how hopeless the differences may seem, it is almost always a good idea to try and end the marriage through a negotiated divorce settlement.
-Your Chinese lawyer can of course help guide you though this process.

-To get the process started, you should try to have available the following documents available:-
+To get the process started, you should try to have available the following documents:

 Work Permit or Foreign Expert Certificate;